 The early morning stars and sunrise were remarkable to witness.
 Illuminated by moonlight with very few people around, it was peaceful having it all to ourselves.
 The night sky in Namibia is one of the best in the world with little light pollution.
 One more reason to visit this country.

-Getting up to this lookout spot was worth the climb and relatively easy.
+Getting up to this lookout spot was relatively easy and worth the climb.
 Although Aaron was a little uneasy on some of the boulders, he still managed to get up for this photo.
 Spitzkoppe is a popular destination for “real” rock climbers.
 We just take pretty pictures.
 This spot was magnificent.

 One lonely arch occupied the area of Spitzkoppe.
 While it certainly doesn’t rival anything in Utah, it was special in its own way.
 It made for a great window to what was beyond.
 Make sure to get there early to avoid people.
 They tend to hang out inside the arch making it difficult to photograph.
 It took a lot of patience to get this photo.